-- 7. Configure the Policy Director setup information at each client.
-For details, see Using Client Security with Policy Director. - 8.
-Edit and save a UVM policy for remote clients on one of the clients, and then copy that UVM policy to the other clients.
-Set UVM policy so that Policy Director will control the following authentication objects: - logging on the operating system - acquiring a digital certificate - using a digital signature for e-mail message
+5. Configure the Policy Director setup information at each client.
+For details, see Using Client Security with Policy Director.

+- 6. Edit and save a UVM policy for remote clients on one of the clients, and then copy that UVM policy to the other clients.
+Set UVM policy so that Policy Director will control the following authentication objects: - ∠ logging on the operating system - ∠ acquiring a digital certificate - ∠ using a digital signature for e-mail message

-For details, see "Editing and using UVM policy for remote clients," on page 24.
+For details, see "Editing and using UVM policy for remote clients," on page 29.

-- 9. Restart each client to enable the UVM protection for the Windows NT logon. - 10.
+- 7. Restart each client to enable the UVM protection for the Windows NT logon. - 8.
 Install the IBM embedded Security Chip PKCS#11 module onto each client.
 This module provides cryptographic support on clients that use Netscape for sending and receiving e-mail messages, and the IBM embedded Security Chip for acquiring digital certificates.
-For more information, see "Install the IBM embedded Security Chip PKCS#11 module," on page 51. - 11.
-Use Policy Director to control the IBM Client Security Solutions objects that appear in the Policy Director Management Console. - 12.
-Inform the client users of the following: - the UVM passphrases that have been set - the policy that has been set for each client

-Next, the client users can read the Client Security User's Guide to learn how to do the following:
+For more information, see "Installing the IBM embedded Security Chip PKCS#11 module," on page 57. - 9.
+Use Policy Director to control the IBM Client Security Solutions objects that appear in the Policy Director Management Console. - 10.
+Inform client users of the following: - ∞ the UVM passphrases that have been set - ✗ the policy that has been set for each client - 11.
+Advise client users to read the Client Security User's Guide to learn how to do the following: - ∠ use UVM protection to lock and unlock the operating system